 If you observe a suspicious object or potential bomb on campus, DO NOT HANDLE THE OBJECT.
-Clear the area and IMMEDIATELY call Public Safety at 524-5999 or at extension 5999.
+Clear the area and IMMEDIATELY call Campus Safety at 524-5999 or at extension 5999.

 - Telephone Bomb Threat: Any person receiving a telephone call bomb threat should ask the caller:

 - When is the bomb going to explode?

 - Where is the bomb located?

-- $\circ$ What kind of bomb is it?
+- What kind of bomb is it?

-- What does it look like?
+- o What does it look like?

-- Why did you place the bomb?
+- O Why did you place the bomb?

 - Keep talking to the caller as long as possible and record the following:

-- $\circ$ Time of call.
+- o Time of call.

 - Age and sex of caller.

-- Speech pattern or detectable accent.
+- o Speech pattern or detectable accent.

-- Emotional state of caller.
+- o Emotional state of caller.

-- Background noise.
+- o Background noise.

-Immediately notify Public Safety and report the incident.
+Immediately notify Campus Safety and report the incident.

-- Fire Department personnel and Public Safety Officers will conduct a detailed bomb search.
-Employees are requested to make a cursory inspection of their area for suspicious objects and report the location to Public Safety.
+Law enforcement personnel and Campus Safety Officers will conduct a detailed bomb search.
+Employees are requested to make a cursory inspection of their area for suspicious objects and report the location to Campus Safety.
 DO NOT TOUCH THE OBJECT!
 Do not open drawers, cabinets, or turn lights on or off.

 NOTE: DO NOT USE THE RADIO COMMUNICATIONS.
-USE OF RADIOS MAY ACTIVATE SOME TYPES OF EXPLOSIVES. - If the building evacuation order is given, follow the evacuation procedure outlined in Building Evacuation Procedure.
+USE OF RADIOS MAY ACTIVATE SOME TYPES OF EXPLOSIVES.

+• If the building evacuation order is given, follow the evacuation procedure outlined in Building Evacuation Procedure.